-Initial screening is that a full DPIA will not be necessary as no personal data is collected Reason if this decision has been delayed/withdrawn from a previous plan Section 3 - Who is to be consulted, how and when, (The Duty to Inform/consult/Involve) including relevant scrutiny councillors Consultees The proposed decision was considered and endorsed at the Environment and Transport Cabinet Committee on 29 November 2019.
+Not before December 2019 Reason if Key Decision EqIA undertaken and included in consultation There were no Data Protection implications Reason if this decision has been delayed/withdrawn from a previous plan Section 3 - Who is to be consulted, how and when, (The Duty to Inform/consult/Involve) including relevant scrutiny councillors Consultees The consultation ran from 19th August until 30th September 2019.
+The consultation documents can be found at: www.kent.gov.uk/section19floodinvestigation The proposed decision was considered and endorsed at the Environment and Transport Cabinet Committee on 29 November 2019.
 Section 4 - Responsible Officer - Who to contact for more information.
-Your name, Your Service, Your phone number and email address: Current revenue costs of £50m total for the overall cost to KCC over the total term of the initial five-year contract.
-Allocation from latest approved KCC Budget; - Waste Processing Operation of Waste Facilities Transfer Station P7WF-61083-523-000-0000-00 - Waste Processing Operation of Waste Facilities HWRC P-7WG-61083-523-000-0000-00 Support documents Responsible Cabinet Member - Leader of the Council Reference No: Kent County Council will legally become a co-signatory of the Joint Committee Agreement, alongside Medway Council, East Sussex County Council, Thurrock Council, Southend-on-Sea Council, and Essex County Council.
+Your name, Your Service, Your phone number and email address:Cost are met through the Lead Local Flood Authority budget Support documents Responsible Cabinet Member - Leader of the Council Reference No: Kent County Council will legally become a co-signatory of the Joint Committee Agreement, alongside Medway Council, East Sussex County Council, Thurrock Council, Southend-on-Sea Council, and Essex County Council.
 The Joint Committee Agreement sets out the activities and rules relating to the operation of the SELEP Accountability Board.
 For reference, the SELEP Accountability Board, whose voting members are the 6 county and unitary council leaders, must be confident that the capital projects which SELEP invests in demonstrate high certainty of delivering good value for money in a specified timescale.
 No funding can be drawn down without their approval.
 The Leader of Kent County Council formally is appointed a Company Director of SELEP Ltd, concurrent to his term in office.
 This decision enables the Leader of the Council to endorse the articles of association and framework agreement for SELEP Ltd, alongside the other SELEP Strategic Board Members.
 Key Yes Section 1 - the decision needed, how it relates to the Council's Corporate Outcomes and the Costs and risks involved.
 Title: